JAForbes/blog/posts/refactoring-with-arrays.md

 I was using a pattern for transforming data that I elaborated on [here](http://james-forbes.com/#!/posts/versatility-of-array-methods) and someone thought it was somewhat upsetting that I [didn't use a ternary](https://mobile.twitter.com/awbjs/status/1085557705371078657).

 Putting aside how [no-one really enjoy's anyone else's ternary style](https://github.com/prettier/prettier/issues/737).
 And putting aside that "readability" is completely subjective and based largely on familiarity.
-There's practical reasons I default to placing a value into an array context when I don't trust the data I'm working with.
+There are practical reasons I default to placing a value into an array context when I don't trust the data I'm working with.

 The posted example was an `x` that could be nullable, `undefined`, `Infinity`, `NaN`, `-Infinity`, `0`.
 A lot of edge cases pop up when formatting numbers.
 It's very rare all we ever want to do is run a simple `.toFixed`.
 We might want to extract the sign, transform the decimal and the whole numbers separately.
 Do we want to comma separate groupings of magnitude, summarise at certain points?
 We may have varying responses for the edge cases.
 Doesn't help if we accidentally divide by zero either!